 Now, because of its popularity during the holiday season, London does get very busy around Christmas.

-If you’d like to avoid the crowds, my advice is to visit early in the season, around mid- to late November, when many streets switch on the Christmas lights and the festive decorations are already up.
+If you’d like to avoid the crowds, my advice is to visit early in the season, around mid- to late-November, when many streets switch on the Christmas lights and the festive decorations are already up.
 Alternatively, the period after Christmas keeps all the decorations and most of the festive activities until early January, with fewer crowds.

-London Christmas Guide: Christmas Things to Do in London in 2025
+London Christmas Guide: Christmas Things to Do in London in 2026

 1. See the London Christmas Lights

-London’s world-famous Christmas lights are one of the main things to see when visiting the city during the holiday season.
 Fortunately, London’s holiday season is pretty long and the city starts decorating early – Oxford Street is usually the first street to switch on its lights at the start of November, and the lights and festive decorations stay up mostly until the end of the first week of January.

 London Christmas Guide for Christmas lights